 As the director of the Mesothelioma Program at the University of Texas MD Anderson Cancer Center, Anne Tsao, M.D., has an important message for people dealing with the rare asbestos-related cancer.

-There is hope for patients with mesothelioma,” Tsao said, holding firm that “patients with mesothelioma can certainly exceed the median survival of six months.
+There is hope.
+Patients with mesothelioma can certainly exceed the median survival (rate).

 Hired by MD Anderson after completing her fellowship at the Houston campus in 2004, Tsao is part of a mesothelioma focus group that works closely with the hospital’s surgeons, research nurses, lung specialists and radiologists.
 The team, made up of about 30 physicians, matches each patient with a clinical trial that it considers to best suit the patient’s case.